Saaharp/star-trek-api/README.md

 Ensure database connection string and node_modules files are added to the  .gitignore file to protect the database and minimize the file size.

 ## Examples:
-Take a look at these couple examples that I have in my own portfolio:
+Take a look at a couple of these examples that I have in my own portfolio:

 **NFL Team Names:** https://football-app-api.herokuapp.com/